Sharpiless/Nanocrystals-TEM-segmentation/train/README.md

 bash run.sh
 ```

-The above command will run training process.
+Use "--ckpt_path" to load pretrained checkpoints.
+Here's other options:

+- --data-dir: where to save your data, we use "data" as example.
 - --labeled_data: use labeled dataset in "data/train".
 - --extra_data: use all the extra dataset in "data/extra_data".
 - --weak_data: use weakly-supervised dataset in "data/weak_data".
 - --save_path: where to save your model

+The above command will run training process.

+## Train your model from scratch

 An ideal training process is: pre-training and fine-tuning